eddyhkchiu/mahalanobis_3d_multi_object_tracking/README.md

 ### Test Set Results

-The NuScenes Tracking Challenge organizer shared the test set performance of the top 3 participants and the official AB3DMOT [2] baseline, as shown in the following table.
-The full tracking challenge leaderboard will be released to public soon by the organizer at the [tracking challenge webpage](https://www.nuscenes.org/tracking).
+The NuScenes Tracking Challenge organizer shared the test set performance of the top 3 participants and the official AB3DMOT[2] baseline, as shown in the following table.
+The AB3DMOT[2] baseline and our method use the same MEGVII[3] detection results as the input of the tracking systems.
+The full tracking challenge leaderboard can be seen at the [tracking challenge webpage](https://www.nuscenes.org/tracking).

 Rank       | Team Name               | Overall
 :--------: | :--                     | --:
 1          | StanfordIPRL-TRI (Ours) | 55.0
 2          | VV_team                 | 37.1
 3          | CenterTrack             | 10.8
-baseline   | AB3DMOT \[2\]           | 15.1
+baseline   | AB3DMOT\[2\]           | 15.1

 ## Qualitative Results